Mixd/wp-deploy/readme.md

 A framework for deploying WordPress projects with Capistrano:

-- Automates WordPress installations on any number of environments (including local)
+- Automates WordPress deployments on any number of environments
 - Automates database migrations between environments
 - Removes all references to development URLs in production environments (and vice versa)
-- Automatically sychronises your WordPress `uploads/` directories
+- Sychronises your WordPress `uploads/` directories between environments
 - Automatically prevents non-production environments from being crawled by search engines
-- Helps keep deployment configs consistent across your team

 Requirements
 ------------